What Is a Contingency Fee and How Does it Affect You and Your Case?

 The numerous advantages of contingency fee agreements include:

-• Attorney incentive: When your attorney only gets paid if you receive some sort of compensation, your attorney will be highly motivated to do everything they can to fight for maximum damages on your behalf.
+• Attorney incentive: When your attorney only gets paid if you receive compensation, they will be highly motivated to do everything they can to fight for maximum damages on your behalf.

 • Paying attorney fees: Another significant advantage of a contingency fee is that if you lose your case, you will not pay the attorney any fees (although you may still need to pay administrative expenses).

-• Increased compensation: People who hire personal injury lawyers on contingency tend to recover more money than they would if they had brought the case on their own—even after their attorneys deduct fees and expenses.
+• Increased compensation: People who hire personal injury lawyers on contingency tend to recover more money than they would if they had brought the case on their own.
+This is true even after their attorneys deduct fees and expenses.

 What to Consider When Creating a Contingency Fee Agreement

-Check the state’s laws; many times, they cap the contingency fees a lawyer may charge.
+Check the state’s laws; many times they cap the contingency fees a lawyer may charge.
+Both the client and the lawyer should agree on what is a reasonable fee.

 Should You Be Represented on a Contingency Fee Basis?

-Lawyer feescan be complicated and hard to understand.
-However, they should not stop you from bringing a claim for the harm you endured.
-If you are looking for a more detailed explanation regarding contingency fees, you need to discuss your case with atrusted and experienced attorneywho can take the time to explain everything you need to knowabout the legal processand how these contingency fee agreements work.
+For a more detailed explanation regarding contingency fees, you need to discuss your case with a trusted and experienced attorney.
+Your lawyer can take the time to explain everything you need to know about the legal process and how these contingency fee agreements work.

 If a personal injury accident injured you or a loved one, do not wait.
-Contact a skilledpersonal injury lawyertoday, and let these lawyers provide you with the answers you want and the clarification you need, and fight for the justice that you deserve.
+Contact a skilled personal injury lawyer today.
+Let these lawyers provide you with the answers you want, the clarification you need, and fight for the justice you deserve.

 Boohoff Icon